-78. China reported that it has no administrative or statutory dispute settlement/resolution process in place, which is independent from the audit and examination functions and can only be accessed through a request by the taxpayer.
+96. China reported that it has no administrative or statutory dispute settlement/resolution process in place, which is independent from the audit and examination functions and can only be accessed through a request by the taxpayer.

-- In view of the fact that it is in China not possible that the taxpayer and the tax administration enter into audit settlements, China reported that since 1 January 2016 it has not denied access to MAP for cases where the issue presented by the taxpayer in a MAP request has already been resolved through an audit settlement between the taxpayer and the tax administration. - All peers that provided input indicated not being aware of a denial of access to MAP in China since 1 January 2016 in cases where there was an audit settlement between the taxpayer and the tax administration, which can be clarified by the fact that no such process is in place in China.
+98. In view of the fact that it is in China not possible that the taxpayer and the tax administration enter into audit settlements, China reported that in the period 1 January 2016-31 December 2018 it has not denied access to MAP for cases where the issue presented by the taxpayer in a MAP request has already been resolved through an audit settlement between the taxpayer and the tax administration.

+99. All peers that provided input indicated not being aware of a denial of access to MAP in China in the period 1 January 2016-31 December 2018 in cases where there was an audit settlement between the taxpayer and the tax administration, which can be clarified by the fact that no such process is in place in China.